EdvardSire/keyboard/README.md

 # An efficient 40% keyboard layout
 I have been tweaking my 40% keyboard layout since 2019, and I believe that I've come up with some good ideas that I haven't seen anywhere else online.
-Most of the paragraphs are about how I reasonated to the implementation, the "The final layout" is more descriptive.
-You can view the layout layer by layer by uploading the [QMK JSON file](https://github.com/EdvardSire/keyboard/blob/master/niu_mini_layout_planck_mit_mine_clean.json) at [QMK configurator](https://config.qmk.fm/#/).
+Most of the paragraphs are about how I reasonated to the implementation, but the last heading is more descriptive.
+You can view the layout layer by layer by uploading the [QMK JSON file](https://github.com/EdvardSire/keyboard/blob/master/niu_mini_layout_planck_mit_mine_clean.json) at [QMK configurator](https://config.qmk.fm/#/) for better visuals.

 * [TL;DR](https://github.com/EdvardSire/keyboard#the-final-layout)
 * [Can you go smaller than 40%?](https://github.com/EdvardSire/keyboard#can-you-go-smaller-than-40)